script26/secure-desktop-os-ideas/README.md

   just for your local ai.
 It is also more secure than full gpu passthrough, cause if you do full gpu passthrough, you're giving that absolute direct VM DMA (direct memory access)
   - venus has dma access as well, since it is partial gpu passthrough, but it is known to be safer and more isolated than full gpu access, and prevents dma attacks since it should still be isolated
+  - venus is also still very new technology, might not be stable

 # Most secure desktop hardware?
 - hp z based workstations since they seem to have secured-core pc security for firmware attack protection